resiliencetheatre/rpi4edgemapdisplay/README.md

 SecurePTT branch contains possbility to use small scale demo of full duplex Push-To-Talk (PTT) with exclusive level of security, where PTT streams are encrypted with One-Time-Pad (OTP).
 This functionality can be configured to following modes, depending on use case:

-* Global unicat SecurePTT coverage via routing gateway servers
+* Global unicast SecurePTT coverage via routing gateway servers
 * Global multicast SecurePTT coverage via routing gateway servers
 * Local MESH/MANET network segments